ruudeveraerts/notestransposer/README.md

 Written 21 Sept 2012

 Hello everybody who is reading this.
-I am writing this because I'm trying to figure out how git and github.com are working.
+I am writing this because I'm trying to figure out git and github.com.
+I'm quite a newbie, and the best way to get to know this, is to plunge right in, I think.

 Some time ago I wrote some code in JavaScript to transpose musical notes, and published it on my website.
 Looking for some code to publish on my github-account, I found this code, and decided to provide it.
 I needed some selfwritten JavaScript code anyway, to get to know github better, and I think this, maybe trivial piece of code, needed to be available as open source code anyway.
+I'm glad to provide it.

-In this README.htm I provide the dutch Handleiding (=tutorial) (see bottom of the page) that can also be found in the original html-document that contains the JavaScript code (see folder Document, file transposer.htm).
+In this README.htm I provide the dutch Handleiding (=tutorial) (see bottom of the page) that can also be found in the original html-document that contains the JavaScript code (see folder Documents, file transposer.htm).

 But first: here's the tranlation of this Handleiding in English.